Asad27phytonprojects/Asad27phytonprojects/README.md

-# Hey there, I’m Asadullah Khan 👋
+# Hi, I'm Asadullah Khan 👋

-**Junior Data Analyst | Aspiring AI & ML Developer | Web Enthusiast**

-Welcome to my GitHub!
-I’m a BScS student with a love for computers, tech, and creating things that actually work.
-I started exploring computers at 7, and since then, coding and problem-solving have become my world.
+**Computer Science Student | Problem Solver | Builder of Projects**

+I'm a BS Computer Science student who enjoys figuring out how things work and then building something useful with that understanding.
+I got into computers early, around age 7, and that curiosity turned into a habit of coding, breaking things, and fixing them again.

 ---

-## 🔹 About Me
+## About Me

-- 🎯 **Current Role:** Junior Data Analyst
+- Studying Computer Science, with interests spanning several areas of the field
-- 💻 Experienced with **Python, NumPy, Pandas, and data visualization**
+- Comfortable working with **Python, JavaScript**, and picking up new tools as a project needs them
-- 🌐 Can build interactive websites using **HTML, CSS, JavaScript**
-- 🤖 Passionate about **AI & Machine Learning** and learning every day
-- 📚 I love experimenting, building projects, and learning new tech on my own
-- 🌌 Sometimes I take a break by watching the night sky and thinking of new projects
+- Like taking on a problem, working through it methodically, and seeing it through to something that actually works
+- Learn best by building — most of what I know came from a project, not a course

 ---

-## 🔹 What I Do
+## What I Work On

-- 📊 **Data Analysis:** Collect, clean, and visualize data to find insights
+- **Problem Solving** — breaking down problems and building working solutions from scratch
-- 🌐 **Web Development:** Build clean, functional websites and small web apps
+- **Web Development** — small, functional websites and web apps
-- 🤖 **AI/ML Exploration:** Test models, automation, and predictive systems
-- 📂 **Portfolio Projects:** Keep all my projects in one place for easy access
+- **Projects** — a mix of coursework, self-taught experiments, and things I built out of curiosity

 ---

-## 🔹 Skills & Tools
+## Skills & Tools

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)